• Video

 Jospin Mwisha/AFP via Getty Images

-The epicenter of the current outbreak is in a "highly insecure" area -- the DRC's eastern provinces of North Kivu and Ituri -- where ongoing armed conflict has sparked a displacement crisis, according to Tedros.
+The outbreak is currently active in 3 DRC provinces: Ituri, North Kivu and South Kivu.
+The epicenter is in a "highly insecure" area -- the DRC's eastern provinces of North Kivu and Ituri -- where ongoing armed conflict has sparked a displacement crisis, according to Tedros.

 The WHO chief also acknowledged a "security incident" that took place Thursday in Ituri in which "medical tents and supplies were set on fire."
 He noted that building trust in the local communities is "critical."